ghxm/jekyll-alexa-theme/README.md

 A Jekyll theme for a single page personal academic site.

+::: warning
+This theme was a custom theme for a specific use case and is not actively maintained.
+It is provided as is and might not work out of the box for your use case.

 ## Installation

 Add this line to your Jekyll site's `Gemfile`: